davidagross/haggadah/README.md

 If you see anything wrong, let me know by telling me [on twitter](https://twitter.com/dgroseph).

-### Why'd you do it?
+### Why'd they do it?

 Basically: they wanted a concise nontheistic version of a Haggadah.
 They both love Passover: the stories, the questions, the food, the time you spend with your families, and the fact that it's a meal that has a lot of important themes that still resonate today.
 Slavery is still an issue in this world, and they wanted a Haggadah that focused on the theme of civil and social liberties and brought them into a modern context.
 This all resonated with us, as we were feeling a bit stuck trying to work from haggadot that where the inspiration for this one.

 ### How do I use [this Haggadah](haggadah.md) and have a seder?

 First off, setting up a passover seder is easy.
 You have a week to gather your friends and family (anyone you love and are thankful for being in your life) for a passover meal.
 Arrange a seder plate [with the usual stuff](https://en.wikipedia.org/wiki/Passover_Seder_Plate) but add an orange.
 Put the seder plate in the center of the plate.
 Don't forget to cook your food.
-Personally: I like matzoh-ball soup and brisket the most.
+Personally: I miss gefilte fish and matzoh-ball soup if they aren't there, and I'm also partial to my great-grandmother's carrot mold.

 Print this Haggadah out, or send it around to folks before hand.
 Having more than 4 people is great, but you could definitely make it work with two.
 Just make sure the group sections are read aloud by everyone, it really does make it a lot more powerful and uniting.
 You could just go around the table or the room, or make copies that are higlighted for a good table read.
+In 2019 we sat everyone around the room and had one copy up on the television for everyone to read from.
+It worked out all right, but make sure you have an order to keep folks reading without worrying about who is next or not sharing the text.
+Also, then we could easily convert the room to a cinema for the annual screening of [Prince of Egypt](https://www.imdb.com/title/tt0120794/).

 ### Do I have to be Jewish to use [this](haggadah.md)?